 Patience and realistic expectations are the keys to successfully embarking on your career change.
 You undoubtedly will encounter obstacles and challenges along the way.
 Everybody does.
 However, if you're committed to making a career change and continue to seek assistance, your persistence will pay off.

 Career change can take longer than a normal job search.
 For that reason, you'll need to get a handle on what you are earning and spending, and how flexible you can be.
 Perhaps, you can cut your expenses somewhat, allowing you the financial freedom to explore careers you had thought of, or invest in professional training for your new field.

 These 10 steps show that career transition and career exploration are not like speeding down a superhighway to success.

-Career transition is more like a circuitous road with peaks and valleys located along the way.
+Rather than a straight path from Career A to Career B to Career C, career transition is more like a circuitous road with peaks and valleys located along the way.
 However, if you follow these steps, you are likely to find the right route for you on your road to a successful career transition and rewarding new opportunities.